HienThNg/Project-Titanic_Kaggle/README.md

-# Project: TitanicTitanic - Machine Learning from Disaster
+# Project: Titanic - Machine Learning from Disaster

 A project from Kaggle to learn Machine Learning.